Praaanaav/Praaanaav/README.md

 ###

-<p align="left">Hey, I’m Pranav Kumar Swain — someone who finds joy in creating things that combine logic and creativity.<br>I started my coding journey out of curiosity, but it eventually  it turned into passion that keeps me up at night fixing bugs just to see that one satisfying result.</p>
+<h4 align="left">Hey, I’m Pranav Kumar Swain — someone who finds joy in creating things that combine logic and creativity.<br>I started my coding journey out of curiosity, but it eventually  it turned into passion that keeps me up at night fixing bugs just to see that one satisfying result.</h4>

 ###

-<p align="left">From full-stack web apps to AI and machine learning projects, I enjoy creating meaningful things.
-I learn something new about design, problem-solving, and how technology can influence the real world with each project.</p>
+<h4 align="left">From full-stack web apps to AI and machine learning projects, I enjoy creating meaningful things.
+I learn something new about design, problem-solving, and how technology can influence the real world with each project.</h4>

 ###

-<h3 align="left">🚀 The Mindset</h3>
+<h2 align="left">🚀 The Mindset</h2>

 ###

-<p align="left">I’m driven by curiosity and creativity.
+<h4 align="left">I’m driven by curiosity and creativity.
 I enjoy diving deep into new tech,  breaking things, fixing them, and sharing what I discover.
-Whether it’s a solo project or a team sprint, I focus on clean code, thoughtful design, and problem-solving that actually makes a difference.</p>
+Whether it’s a solo project or a team sprint, I focus on clean code, thoughtful design, and problem-solving that actually makes a difference.</h4>

 ###

-<h3 align="left">🧩  When I’m coding, you’ll find me buried in</h3>
+<h2 align="left">🧩  When I’m coding, you’ll find me buried in</h2>

 ###

-<p align="left">C, Java, JavaScript, Python, React, Express, Node, Angular — my comfort zone for turning ideas into code that actually works.</p>
+<h4 align="left">C, Java, JavaScript, Python, React, Express, Node, Angular — my comfort zone for turning ideas into code that actually works.</h4>

 ###

-<p align="left">Exploring new frameworks, adjusting machine learning models, and trying out creative methods to automate or streamline tasks.</p>
+<h4 align="left">Exploring new frameworks, adjusting machine learning models, and trying out creative methods to automate or streamline tasks.</h4>

 ###

-<h3 align="left">🎮 Beyond the Screen</h3>
+<h2 align="left">🎮 Beyond the Screen</h2>

 ###

 <br clear="both">

-<p align="left">When I'm not coding, I'm most likely playing video games, travelling, or enjoying some music.
-I think my ability to be creative outside of code improves my ability to solve problems inside of it.</p>
+<h4 align="left">When I'm not coding, I'm most likely playing video games, travelling, or enjoying some music.
+I think my ability to be creative outside of code improves my ability to solve problems inside of it.</h4>

 ###

-<h3 align="left">🤝 Let’s Build Together</h3>
+<h2 align="left">🤝 Let’s Build Together</h2>

 ###

-<p align="left">I'm always up for new tech-related discussions, collaborations, or ideas.<br>Look me up on LinkedIn; we might end up creating something fantastic together.</p>
+<h4 align="left">I'm always up for new tech-related discussions, collaborations, or ideas.<br>Look me up on LinkedIn; we might end up creating something fantastic together.</h4>

 ###